VDA5050/VDA5050/VDA5050_EN.md

 zoneSet | fleet control | mobile robot | Transfer of zone sets from fleet control to the mobile robot | optional | zoneSet.schema response | fleet control | mobile robot | Fleet control's responses to requests from within the mobile robot's state | optional | response.schema

+>Table 3 Topics for communication between fleet control and mobile robot

 # 4 Definitions

 To ensure a common understanding across all stakeholders and implementations, this chapter defines key terms that are used throughout this document.